tillitis/tillitis-key1/doc/threat_model/threat_model.md

   firmware mode, not app mode.
 This protects against an app changing its own CDI to something not measured by the firmware.

+- Impersonation: We separate the CDI into domains/namespaces by always measuring the domain, depending on:

+  1. If the app was loaded with or without USS.
+  2. If the app was directly loaded (the entire app is measured) or verified (combination of measured boot and verified boot).

+  TODO Investigate if we also use different domains for what source we loaded the app from: client, slot 0, slot 1.

 - Impersonation: When using *verified boot* the attacker is in control
   of: